What is Carnitine Blend?

 Carnitine Blend should be taken at least 30 to 60 minutes before taking thyroid medications.

 Are there any side effects that I should be aware of when taking Carnitine Blend?

 Carnitine does have a "moving" mechanism, so taking too much may cause loose stools.

 Not to be used with peripheral vascular disease, high blood pressure, liver disease due to alcoholism (cirrhosis), diabetes, kidney disease, or a history of seizures.
 Do not use if you are allergic or sensitive to any of the ingredients in this supplement.

-Avoid if taking the following medications: acenocoumarol, AZT, blood thinners, doxorubicin, or isotretinoin (Accutane).
+Avoid if taking the following medications: AZT, doxorubicin, isotretinoin (Accutane), valproic acid (Depakote), or blood thinners.